joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### General File Format
 Each file must be wrapped with a self-executing anonymous function.
-The first line in the function should be 'use strict';.
+The first line in the function must be 'use strict';.
+Only one 'use strict'; statement must exist in a single file.

 ```JavaScript
 (function () {